pnsaeta/p064/docs/SW-Jupyter.md

 - `plt.subplots` returns both a figure object and an axes object
 - `ax.plot` takes two lists, one for the x values, and the other for the y values.
 They must have the same length!
-The optional argument `'r*'` says to use red star symbols, and the label allows the legend to associate a label with the symbol in the legend.
+The optional argument `'r*'` says to use red star symbols, `ms=16` sets the marker size, and the label allows the legend to associate a label with the symbol in the legend.
 - `ax.set_xlabel` and `ax.set_ylabel` take a string.
 The string can contain LaTeX commands (see below).